 I grew up in a traditional immigrant family in Canada.
 I keenly felt the boundaries that separated boys and girls in our home, and always pushed against them.
 I was also very aware of how much more difficult and dangerous these boundaries are for women and girls in other parts of the world.
-I saw that for myself, again, when I joined a small group of Oxfam staff on a trip to Bangladesh earlier this year.
+I saw that for myself, again, when I joined a small group of Oxfam staff on a trip to Bangladesh in 2019.

 I only spent ten days in Bangladesh.
 But what I learned and felt there ended up being one of the most powerful and humbling experiences in my life.
 I travelled with four women, all members of Oxfam Canada’s remarkable staff based in Ottawa.
 Once on the ground, we were hosted by Oxfam’s amazing Bangladesh team – who are facing challenges on many different fronts yet remain so hopeful and powerfully committed to their work.

 The first project we visited was the Securing Rights project in Dhaka, the capital of Bangladesh, where Oxfam works closely with women domestic workers – one of the most marginalized groups in Bangladesh.
 The project focuses on supporting women so that their basic rights are respected, and they are given the opportunity to engage in decent work.